kav2k/patreon_letter/README.md

 Regardless of the path you take now, it will be hard to win back the trust of your users.
 I am but one of them, but here's my view on what you can do to improve.

-1. **Stop, and listen.** It should be clear for the reaction you are getting that your plan needs adjustment, re-framing, or scrapping. **The first step should be to postpone the plan.** You, and the users, need time to assess the situation ― **don't let it go into effect in 10 days.**
+1. **Stop, and listen.** It should be clear from the reaction you are getting that your plan needs adjustment, re-framing, or scrapping. **The first step should be to postpone the plan.** You, and the users, need time to assess the situation ― **don't let it go into effect in 10 days.** [Edit: To clarify, per-creation payments from December 18th on [will follow the new rules](https://patreon.zendesk.com/hc/en-us/articles/115005631963#patron)]

 2. **Take another look at your data, taking into account the reaction you're getting.** You're bleeding off pledges, especially small pledges, as a result of the changes.
 Extrapolate.
 Is this sustainable for your creators if you lose a big chunk of $1-$2 pledges?